 - a.
-County positions that are filled by election or popular vote; - b.
-State appointive positions; - c.
-Appointive positions on boards and commissions established by and for the Board of County Commissioners; - d.
+County positions that are filled by election or popular vote;

+- b.
+State appointive positions;

+- c.
+Appointive positions on boards and commissions established by and for the Board of County Commissioners;

+- d.
 Positions of a professional, scientific, or investigative nature which are filled by temporary appointment by the Board of County Commissioners;

 - e.
 Part time positions;

 - f.
 Temporary positions and

 - g.
 Emergency appointments.

-- 2. Classified Exempt positions
+2. Exempt positions

-In Sedgwick County government, the Classified Exempt positions apply to personnel who are authorized to make Policy decisions.
-Classified Exempt employees serve at the pleasure of the hiring authority and may be dismissed at any time.
+Exempt employees serve at the pleasure of the hiring authority and may be dismissed at any time.

-These positions are included on the Staffing Table and the employees shall be salaried and on the executive payroll.
+These positions are included on the Staffing Table and the employees shall be salaried.
 They are not eligible for overtime pay.
-The following positions are considered classified exempt, are salaried and on the executive payroll except as noted in item "e" below.
+Positions are determined to be exempt based on definitions established by the United States Department of Labor.